joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 ### Chapter 7 - Dockerize the application

 1. Create the `Dockerfile` for the application.
-2. Update the docker compose file in order to orchestarte: database, flyway and application
+2. Update the docker compose file in order to orchestarte: database, flyway and application.

 ## PART 3 - PIPELINE